JereKuusela/valheim-dps/publish/README.md

 Note: Skill level can be a decimal number.
 This is a bug in the game and not an issue with the mod.

-# Changelog

-- v1.3
-	- Update for Mistlands PTB.

-- v1.2
-	- Adds a new setting to automatically shoot with the bow.
-	- Changes the GUID.

-- v1.1
-	- Adds a new icon.
-	- Replaces the admim check with a cheat access check.

-- v1.0
-	- Initial release.

 Thanks for Azumatt for creating the mod icon!